Movatterモバイル変換

 • TheCeltic tonsure, the exact shape of which is unclear from the sources, but in some way involved shaving the head from ear to ear.[5]
 The shape may have been semicircular, arcing forward from a line between the ears, but another popular suggestion, less borne out in the sources, proposes that the entire forehead was shaved back to the ears.[6]
 More recently a triangular shape, with one point at the front of the head going back to a line between the ears, has been suggested.[5]
 The Celtic tonsure was worn inIreland andGreat Britain and was connected to the distinct set of practices known asCeltic Christianity.[7]
 It was opposed by the Roman tradition, but many adherents to the Celtic tradition continued to maintain the old way well into the 8th and 9th centuries.[8]
 Some sources have also suggested links between this tonsure and that worn bydruids in thePre-Roman Iron Age.[9][10]

-• TheRoman: this consisted of shaving only the top of the head, so as to allow the hair to grow in the form of acrown.
-This is claimed to have originated withSaint Peter, and is the practice of theLatin Church of theCatholic Church.
+• TheRoman: this consisted of shaving only the top of the head, so as to allow the hair to grow in the form of acrown.[4]
+It was the practice of theLatin Church of theCatholic Church, but went into decline after the Middle Ages before finally being abolished by the Pope in 1972.[4]
+Catholic tradition asserted this tonsure to have originated withSaint Peter; however, there is no evidence for this.[4]

 Ancient and medieval usage